SureCost Blog

 • “If there were a major issue, we’d know.”

 Actual performance, when examined in detail, often tells a more complicated story.
 Certain high-volume items may be consistently overpriced.
-Vendor performance may vary dramatically by category.
+Vendor performance may vary dramatically by category, highlighting the importance of strong pharmacy vendor management strategies.
 Small inefficiencies may repeat thousands of times without ever triggering an alert.

 Because no single purchase looks catastrophic, the gap widens quietly.